 4) The 가수 댄서 aka Singer-Dancer – Not the the real singer/dancers, but those who are trying to be one.
 According to Cherish’s hubby, these guys would do everything to follow the footsteps of the real 가수 댄서 singer-dancers.
-They would cut their hair and color it like their idols’; they would dress and move around like their fave boy bands.
-In short, copycats.
-But funny thing is, you’d see them taking the public transpo.
+They would cut their hair and color it like their idols’; they would dress and move around like their fave boy bands, except they take the public transpo.
 Very similar to The Fashionista, although the former’s a bit more “high-end” than the 가수 댄서 singer-dancers.

 5) The Hiker / Mountain climber 아저씨 Ahjussi – Matching windbreaker jacket and pants, hiking shoes, knapsack and hiking stick.
 Often times, you’ll see these men in the subway at around 6-9pm.
 They usually come in 3′s or in a group and sometimes you’ll see them drunk.

-So some Filipinas would think “they may not be all good-looking but at least not many are ugly”.
-Which brings us to another point – they would do everything to be pleasing to the eye and we shouldn’t take that against them.
+So some people would think “they may not be all good-looking but at least not many are ugly”.
+Which brings us to another point – many would do everything to be pleasing to the eye and we shouldn’t take that against them.
 Plastic surgery is biiiiig business in Korea and for a reason.
 They’re not just for women or celebrities.
 Real, normal, everyday people regularly go under the knife, too!
 Heck, Jimmy’s barkada has had multiple facial surgeries!!!
-Korean men also get double eyelid surgery, nose reshaping, jaw correction, cheekbone reduction, forehead implants, lip and botox injections, etc. and for one main reason – TO LOOK GOOD, to make a good 첫인상 cheot insang or first impression – because in Korea, a person is almost always defined by other people’ss first impression of him/her so it only makes sense.
+Korean men also get double eyelid surgery, nose reshaping, jaw correction, cheekbone reduction, forehead implants, lip and botox injections, etc. and for one main reason – TO LOOK GOOD, to make a good 첫인상 cheot insang or first impression – because in Korea, a person is almost always defined by other people’s first impression of him/her so it only makes sense.

 Double Eyelid surgery – most common cosmetic surgery procedure in Asia.
 Can you imagine some Pinoy kids got teased growing up for having big eyes?!?!

-And that’s where the expensive designer bags, clothes and shoes come in, too.
-Korean guys would buy these expensive things and brag about it (Cherish’s husband, included.
-Jimmy Kim used to buy them, too but not since he started living here), so they would be accepted as part of the elite.
-The female version is called 된장녀 dwinjang nyeo – social climbing girls who always wear 명품 myeong pum (designer) items from head to toe, and they wear high heels no matter where they go.
-They also ONLY hang around really rich men and women, too.
+That’s where the expensive designer bags, clothes and shoes come in, too.
+Korean guys would also buy these expensive things (Cherish’s husband, included) to showcase them to the world.
+[Additional note: the female version is called 된장녀 dwinjang nyeo - social climbing girls who always wear 명품 myeong pum (designer) items from head to toe, and they wear high heels no matter where they go.
+They also ONLY hang around really rich men and women, too.]

 Well, we can’t blame them.
-They are living in a society where physical appearance is much more important.
+They live in a society where physical appearance is much more important.
 It’s all about packaging and imaging and we all know Koreans are very good at that.
-I’m not saying it’s not important in the Philippines or whatever but guys who’d ride the MRT looking like they’re a member of an idol band will definitely get beaten up here.
-Hahaha.
-And I know for a fact that I’d probably punch my brother in the face if he asks to have plastic surgery.
+I’m not saying it’s not important in the Philippines or whatever, but guys who’d ride the MRT looking like they’re a member of an idol band will most likely have his phone stolen here.

 Wow, this has been a very informative entry and even I learned a lot from Cherish.
-She sent this to me prior to our Korea trip so I really “observed” when I went there and man, she was spot on!!!!
-Of course, there are good looking Korean guys, don’t get us wrong.
+She sent this to me prior to our Korea trip so I really “observed” when I went there and man, she was spot on!
+Of course, there are also many good looking Korean guys, don’t get us wrong.
+MANY, as iiinnn!
 But to think that ALL, if not, most Korean guys are hot is like thinking all Filipino men are worth sleeping with just on the basis of Gerald, Sam, Piolo, Richard and John Lloyd.

 Please don’t forget to follow us on Twitter: Kring, My Korean Boyfriend, Jimmy Kim